 - Civil protection orders (initiated by an alleged victim), and

-- Criminal protection orders (initiated by a criminal arrest, such as for domestic violence assault, menacing, child abuse, elder abuse, stalking, and false imprisonment)
+- Criminal protection orders (initiated by your criminal arrest, such as for domestic violence assault, menacing, child abuse, elder abuse, stalking, and false imprisonment)

 A criminal protection order is mandatory when:

-- someone is arrested for a crime (other than a vehicle offense), and
+- you are arrested for a crime (other than a vehicle offense), and

-- the police or the judge suspects the person has used actual or threatened violence to coerce, punish or control an intimate partner.1
+- the police or the judge suspects you used actual or threatened violence to coerce, punish or control an intimate partner.1

-This means the law enforcement agency must arrest the suspect – and the criminal court judge must issue a restraining order – in all domestic violence cases.
-This is so even if the alleged victim of domestic violence made up the charges, does not want to press charges, or changes his or her mind.
+This means the law enforcement agency must arrest you – and the criminal court judge must issue a restraining order – in all domestic violence cases.
+This is so even if the alleged victim of domestic violence made up the charges, does not want to press charges, or changes their mind.

 - harassing,